Scalable load balancing in networked systems: A survey of recent advances: Preliminaries, JSQ policy, and power-of- algorithms

+with $q_0(t) \equiv 1$ for all $t \geq 0$.
 The fluid-limit equations may be interpreted as follows.
 The first term represents the rate of increase in the fraction of servers with $i$ or more tasks due to arriving tasks that are assigned to a server with exactly $i - 1$ tasks.
 Note that the latter occurs in fluid state $\qq \in \cS$ with probability $q_{i-1}^d - q_i^d$, i.e., the probability that all $d$~sampled servers have $i - 1$ or more tasks, but not all of them have $i$ or more tasks.
 The second term corresponds to the rate of decrease in the fraction of servers with $i$ or more tasks due to service completions from servers with exactly $i$ tasks, and the latter rate is given by $q_i - q_{i+1}$.
-While the system in~\eqref{fluid:standard} characterizes the functional law of large numbers (FLLN) behavior of systems under the JSQ($d$) scheme, weak convergence to a certain Ornstein-Ulenbeck process (both in the transient regime and in steady state) was shown in~\cite{Graham05}, establishing a functional central limit theorem (FCLT) result.
+The system in~\eqref{fluid:standard} characterizes the functional law of large numbers (FLLN) behavior of systems in regime (ii) under the JSQ($d$) scheme.
+Weak convergence of the diffusion-scaled variation around the fluid-limit path to a certain Ornstein-Ulenbeck process in the same load regime (both the transient behavior and in steady state) was shown in~\cite{Graham05}, establishing a functional central limit theorem (FCLT) result.
 Strong approximations for systems under the JSQ($d$) scheme on any finite time interval by the deterministic system in~\eqref{fluid:standard}, a certain infinite-dimensional jump process, and a diffusion approximation were established in~\cite{LN05}.